 Arizona Weed Laws

-While recreational use of marijuana is now legal in Arizona, there are some restrictions.
-Like with the purchase and consumption of alcohol, residents must be 21 years or older to legally smoke weed.
+While the recreational use of marijuana is now legal in Arizona, there are some restrictions.
+As with the purchase and consumption of alcohol, residents must be 21 years or older to legally smoke weed.
 Also like a DUI in Phoenix, driving while under the influence of marijuana is illegal.
 Driving while high would classify as a misdemeanor punishable by fines, the suspension of your license, or even a jail sentence or probation.

 Another restriction imposed by Arizona law is the amount an adult 21 years or over may possess.
 No more than 1 ounce, which is equivalent to 28.35 grams of marijuana, is legally allowed on a person at any given time.
 As such, licensed establishments—such as dispensaries—cannot sell over 1 ounce of weed to recreational users.
 Medical users are able to purchase up to 2.5 ounces at a time.
 Adults can also grow their own pot, with a limit of 6 plants in one household.

 Another restriction is public smoking.
 Smoking marijuana while in a public vicinity is strictly prohibited.
 In addition, employers retain the right to enforce a drug-free workplace and may restrict the use of marijuana by employees at their own will.

 Can You Go Into a Dispensary Without a Card in Arizona?

 Arizona does not require that residents have a medical marijuana card in order to enter a dispensary.
 However, if you wish to purchase more than 1 ounce of marijuana, then you will need to show your card to prove that it’s for medicinal purposes.